ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     interests:
       - xbox
 seo:
-  title: Our Team
-  description: Our Team
+  title: Meet the ASL Team | Get to know our People
+  description: Meet the Team at Assembly Solutions.
+Contact us on 01204 521999 for
+    more information.
 ---